For your videos to be eligible for monetization, you must own all the rights to commercially use all visuals and audio elements.

 If you want to monetize such content, make sure that you have all the necessary commercial use rights for it.

 You can monetize music from the YouTube Audio Library.

 Commercial uses are less likely to be considered "fair use," though it’s possible to monetize a video and take advantage of the fair use defense.
-For more info, go to the What is Fair Use? site.
+For more info, visit the article Fair use on YouTube.

 Still need help?